isc-projects/kea/doc/sphinx/kea-messages.rst

     GSS-TKEY exchange retrieved a TKEY valid for: %1 seconds.

 Logged at debug log level 40.
-This debug message indicates that GSS-TKEY exchange retrieved a TKEY valid for the specified time period expressed in seconds.
+This debug message indicates that the GSS-TKEY exchange retrieved a TKEY valid for the specified time period expressed in seconds.

 TKEY_EXCHANGE_VERIFIED